felipebottega/AI-Audiovisual-Lab/ComfyUI/Guide-ComfyUI-WAN-I2V.md

 }
 ```

 You can use the script [run_workflow.py](https://github.com/felipebottega/AI-Audiovisual-Lab/blob/main/ComfyUI/scripts/run_workflow.py) for this example.
 You can use the script [run_workflow.py](https://github.com/felipebottega/AI-Audiovisual-Lab/blob/main/ComfyUI/scripts/run_workflow.py) for this example.
-If you want to change any parameter, edit the JSON above and then run the scrip with the command `python run_workflow.py "{path_to_params_json}"` in the terminal.
+If you want to change any parameter, edit the JSON above and then run the scrip with the command `python run_workflow.py "{path_to_workflow_json}"` in the terminal.

 The workflow file also includes some optional post-processing nodes: color and brightness node, upscale and downscale, background removal, and saving frames as PNG.
 These nodes come right after `VAE decode` and before `Create Video`.